 Swiss-Army Weapon: Writers have come up with a wide range of weapons it has ranging from slicing beams, atomizing matter, to hurting astral beings.

 Worf Barrage: Its disintegrator beam is supposed to destroy anything, yet even when powered by all of Asgard save Thor, it failed to do anything to a Celestial.
 Tends to be much more effective against Thor.

 Fafnir was once the king of Nastrond, an extra-dimensional realm located in Asgard.
 When Odin destroyed Nastrond for its wickedness, Fafnir was left to die amongst the ruins of his kingdom.
 He saved himself by drinking from an enchanted pool, which also turned him into a dragon.

 A vengeful mortal who suffered an epic Trauma Conga Line along with his people because his gods did nothing.
 He took up the ancient weapon of an Elder God and attempted to kill every god that ever was and ever would be.

 Worthy Opponent: seems to regard Thor as this, after a fashion, particularly present day Thor.

 Jormungand is the son of Loki and sorcerer-giantess Angerboda.
-He is so large that he quite literal can wrap around the entire Earth.
+He is so large that he quite literally can wrap around the entire Earth.
 He usually exists in a parallel dimension to Earth or at the bottom of the sea.
-He is a sworn enemy of Thor and at Ragnarok the two are destined to kill each other.
-Due to this any time the snake appears, Thor knows there is a stronger than usual chance he could die in this battle.
+He is a sworn enemy of Thor, and at Ragnarok the two are destined to kill each other.
+Due to this, any time the snake appears, Thor knows there is a stronger than usual chance he could die in this battle.